anavarre/drucker/README.md

 --delete [sitename]   Deletes an arbitrary docroot, vHost and corresponding database.

---import [sitename]   Imports the database, files and codebase from the import directory.
+--import [sitename]   Imports the database, files and codebase from the web container's import directory.

 ```